 Rear-End Shunt Accidents

 Motorcyclists are particularly vulnerable to these type of accidents, either because of a driver following too closely or because the driver did not notice the motorcycle.
-When a motorcyclist goes unnoticed by drivers who are following them, there is a greater danger of serious injuries in rear-end shunt collisions.Common Injuries and Damages
+When a motorcyclist goes unnoticed by drivers who are following them and a rear-end shunt collision occurs, the likelihood of serious injury increases substantially.Common Injuries and Damages

 For a motorcyclist, there are additional possible injuries in rear-end shunt accidents.
-Often a rider will be thrown from his or her motorcycle, or may be run over by another vehicle.
+Often a rider will be thrown from his or her motorcycle, or may be run over by another vehicle during rush hour or other busy times in Long Beach.
 Thus, spinal and head injuries can be more severe, and fractures of limbs are much more frequent than in rear-end shunt collisions between automobiles.
-These injuries can be significant and permanent, requiring years of difficult and expensive physical therapy.Liability in Rear-End Shunt Collisions in California
+These injuries can be significant and permanent, requiring years of difficult and expensive physical therapy.
+This is why it’s especially important, if you are a victim in this type of accident, to contact a lawyer right away.Liability in Rear-End Shunt Collisions in California

-Suppose there are three vehicles coming up to a stoplight in this order: a truck, a motorcycle, and a car.
+Suppose there are three vehicles approaching a stoplight in this order: a truck, a motorcycle, and a car.
 The light turns from yellow to red as the truck stops safely at the line.
 The motorcyclist, guessing that the truck driver was going to go through the yellow light, fails to stop in time and hits the rear of the truck, falling to the ground.
 The driver of the car was checking a text message, and did not notice that the motorcyclist had collided with the truck, and runs into the fallen rider.
 A jury could determine that the truck driver had no fault, the motorcyclist was 30% to blame, and the driver of the car was 70% liable.
-The motorcyclist could recover, but his total damage award will be reduced by the amount the jury decided he was to blame, or 30% less than he would have received without any fault of his own.Contact a Knowledgeable Motorcycle Accident Attorney Today
+The motorcyclist could recover, but his total damage award will be reduced by the amount the jury decided he was to blame, or 30% less than he would have received without any fault of his own.
+As you can see, these cases can often be complex and working with an attorney is the best way to ensure that you receive the compensation you deserve.Contact a Knowledgeable Motorcycle Accident Attorney Today